HONORS IN BIOLOGICAL SCIENCES

 5) a recommendation for honors from their research

 These items should be received by the Departmental

-Office no later than the day after spring break of the student's eighth and
+Office no later than the day before spring break of the student's eighth and

 final semester.
 If there are any questions, contact Jaya Santosh at email@example.com, or the director of undergraduate studies, Dr. Deborah Mowshowitz, at firstname.lastname@example.org.